smithblack-0/jax_act_controller/docs/brainstorms and speculation/neural subroutines with stacks.rst

 - Make a subroutine which may have only one batch running frequently.
 - It is possible it will get quite bad.

-Neural subroutine architecture
+Differentiable Neural subroutine architecture
 ==============================

-Instead, we present the model with a differential stack, and the ability to push or pop its state onto the stack at any time
+Instead, we present the model with a differential stack, and the ability to push or pop its state onto the stack at any time.

+We basically have three choices during each computation step.
+We can choose to push onto the stack, pop off of the stack, or update our state.

+We do all three! then we merge the results together according to the probability assigned to each action, in the stadard differentiability mechanism.

 def run_pop(stack, state):
     new_stack, features = stack.pop()